Italy’s Amalfi Coast

-The Monetti family car-and-driver service — Raffaele, brother-in-law Tony, and cousin Lorenzo — have taken excellent care of my readers' transit needs for decades.
+The Monetti family car-and-driver service — Raffaele, brother-in-law Tony, cousin Lorenzo, and daughter Carolina — have taken excellent care of my readers' transit needs for decades.
 Though Sorrento-based, they also do trips from Naples (more expensive).
 Don't just hop into any taxi claiming to be a Monetti — call first.
 If you get into any kind of a serious jam in the area, you can call Raffaele for help.

 Three thousand tourists a day spend a couple of hours visiting Capri's Blue Grotto (Grotta Azzurra).
 I did — early (when the light is best), without the frustration of crowds, and with choppy waves nearly making entrance impossible…and it was great.
 Two companies make the boat trip from different parts of Marina Grande — Laser Capri and Motoscafisti Capri.
 If you're on a budget, you can take the bus from Anacapri to the grotto (rather than a boat from Marina Grande).

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves, enjoying more of the best of Europe.
 And this time we're exploring Italy's dramatic Amalfi Coast area, and somewhere along here we're going to find a blue grotto.
 Thanks for joining us.

 Just south of Naples are some of Italy's most appreciated attractions: along a breathtaking coastline you'll find trendy resort towns, ancient ruins, and enchanting island getaways.
 Long the haunt of celebrities, the allure of Sorrento and the Amalfi Coast is still a hit with travelers today.